 Welcome to the KörberHaus

-The initiative of the Bergedorf district office and the Körber-Stiftung came into being in 2016.
-Today, the KörberHaus is a joint effort of the nine partner organizations in the building and the people who work there.
-The KörberHaus was opened on December 5th 2022, the International Day of Engagement.
+The initiative of the Bergedorf district office and the Körber Foundation began in 2016.
+Today, the KörberHaus is a joint effort by the nine partner organisations in the building and the people who work there.
+The building was officially opened on 5 December 2022, International Volunteer Day.

 - 2016